 Accommodation Near Tirupati Tirumala Venkateswara Temple

-There are thousands of Cottages, Guest houses and dormitories in Tirupathi and Tirumalai, which offer cheap hotel rooms to pilgrimages.
+There are thousands of Cottages, Guesthouses, and dormitories in Tirupathi and Tirumalai, which offer cheap hotel rooms to the pilgrimages.
 There are also free rooms available for those who can not afford the room rent.

-Smocking and consumption of Alcohol is prohibited in this Temple Town.
+Smocking and consumption of alcohol are prohibited in this Temple Town.